[Home Page] [ Site Index]

 How to Avoid Probate, Save Estate Taxes and More

 If I have a Will, why would I want a Living Trust’?
 A will is not now the best way to plan your estate for most people.
 Why?
 Because a Will does not avoid probate.
 Wills must be probated and verified by the court before it can be enforced.
+Probate is a state court proceeding and can take one to two years with large statutory attorney fees.
 A will provides you with no protection if you become physically or mentally disabled... which is a real concern if you are growing older. lf you only have a will, and become physically or mentally incapacitated, you can easily end up in an expensive conservatorship requiring court approval and attorneys for almost all of your finances.

 Doesn’t joint ownership avoid probate?
 Not really, though it may postpone it.
 It does avoid it when the first owner dies, but not when the second owner dies.
 If both owners die at the same time the property must be probated.

 Who should have a Living Trust?
 Everyone can benefit from a living trust.
-You will especially benefit if you have children and/or own real estate.
+You will especially benefit if you have children and/or own real estate in the USA.

 How does a living trust avoid probate?
 When you establish your trust, you transfer all of your sets into the name of the trust, which you control or you and your spouse control jointly.
 Legally you longer own anything, your trust does.
 Therefore there is nothing to probate when you die.